List of White Pass and Yukon Route locomotives and cars: Origins of White Pass station, passenger car, and preserved boat names

 Whitehorse [former Mile Post 110.7 Station] was named for the appearance of rapids in the Yukon River, about two miles upstream from the railroad station.
 Since 1958, these rapids have been covered by Schwatka Lake.
 Until 1957, the city's name was spelled as two words: "White Horse."
 Whitehorse also located at Alaska Highway kilometer 1429.

 Whiting River [Car #378] was named for U.S. Navy Surgeon Robert Whiting (1847–1897).
 River flows into Gilbert Bay, 33 nautical miles southeast of Juneau, via Stephens Passage.

 Wigan [former Mile Post 104.8 Station] was named for Edward A. Wigan (1868-1942), early shareholder of the WP&YR.

 Wolf Lake [Car #502] is a translation of the lake’s Tlingit name Gooch Áayi.

-Yukon [Car #290], or Ųųg Han, is a contraction of the words in the Gwich'in phrase chųų gąįį han, which mean white water river and which refer to "the pale colour" of glacial runoff in the Yukon River.
+Yukon [Car #290], or Ųųg Han – Early Hudson’s Bay Company records report that this name is a contraction of the words in the Gwich'in phrase chųų gąįį han, which mean white water river and which refer to "the pale colour" of glacial runoff in the Yukon River.
 The contraction is Ųųg Han, if the \ųų\ remains nasalized, or Yuk Han, if there is no vowel nasalization.
 In the 1840s, different tribes had different opinions as to the literal meaning of Yukon.
 In 1843, the Holikachuks had told the Russian-American Company that their name for the river was Yukkhana and that this name meant "big river."
 However, Yukkhana does not literally correspond to a Holikachuk phrase that means big river.
 Then, two years later, the Gwich'ins told the Hudson's Bay Company that their name for the river was Yukon and that the name meant white water river.
 White water river in fact corresponds to Gwich'in words that can be shortened to form Yukon.
 Because the Holikachuks had been trading regularly with both the Gwich'ins and the Yup'iks, the Holikachuks were in a position to borrow the Gwich'in contraction and to conflate its meaning with the meaning of Kuig-pak [River-big], which is the Yup'ik name for the same river.
 For that reason, the documentary evidence suggests that the Holikachuks had borrowed the contraction Ųųg Han [White Water River] from Gwich'in, and erroneously assumed that this contraction had the same literal meaning as the corresponding Yup'ik name Kuig-pak [River-big].
 Yukon River begins at the foot of Marsh Lake, 1 1/2 kilometers south of Alaska Highway Kilometer 1383.